HarmonicLabs/plu-ts/docs/why-plu-ts/on-chain/readme.md

 ## the problem

-- Haskell and GHC
+Currently smart contract creation is limited to the ```haskell``` programming language, the language itself is not much of a problem but the way we can use it is

+As an example, this limit the great potential of parametrized smart contracts that do need to be created on-the-fly by a Plutus Application Backand

 ## the solution

 implement the Untyped Plutus Core specification in Typescript

 ## How ?

+The high-level idea is to construct the AST (Abstract Syntax Tree) of an UPLC (Untyped Plutus Core) Program as an object using utility fiunctions, and at the moment of compilation serialize it

 to see how this would be acheived have a look at the [proof-of-concept folder](../../../proof-of-concept)

-However the high-leverl idea is to construct the AST (Abstract Syntax Tree) of an UPLC (Untyped Plutus Core) Program as an object using utility fiunctions, and at the moment of compilation

 ### Benefits of this approach